vaibhavvikas/dsa-problems/sde-sheet/greedy_algorithm/max_number_meetings.md

 First we create a meeting_arr

 Now we sort it based on the
-endd time and add the first
+end time and add the first
 meeting in a new list

 Now before adding any new